KOHLER K-596-CP Specifications

 Last but not least, the KOHLER weighs about six pounds and has an insanely low flow rate of 1.8 GPM.
 On average, a regular kitchen sink will use anywhere from four to seven gallons of water per minute.
 This usually results in a higher than average water bill, and wastes so much of our already limited fresh water supply.
 The K-596-CP’s low flow rate of less than two gallons of water per minute is a welcomed breath of fresh air!

-- Metal construction.
+- Single handle.
 Ceramic disc valves

 KOHLER K-596-CP Features